oracle-livelabs/security/database/secure-legacy-application/load-verify-data/load-verify-data.md

 ## Task 2: Verify the HR app functions using the Glassfish app public IP.

-1. Minimize your cloud shell terminal and navigate back to you Glassfish app instance in OCI using the hamburger menu under **Compute > Instances**.
+1. Minimize your Cloud Shell terminal and navigate back to you Glassfish app instance in OCI using the hamburger menu under **Compute>Instances**.

     ![Running instance](images/instance-running.png)